 - India is the home to almost 70% of the world’s tiger population.

-- A total of 2226 tigers were estimated as per 2014 tiger census report
+- A total of 2226 tigers were estimated as per 2014 tiger counting report

 - Karnataka becomes the state with the most number of tigers in India.
 The total tiger count in Karnataka was 408 as per the report.

 Recent updates of Tiger Census 2018 (2019)

 - Karnataka may surpass its own tiger count of 406 from the 2014 census.

 - Season II of tiger counting will start in Sunderbans post-monsoon.